 “Did you ever see someone who was killed in the war but who is still alive?”
-With this trenchant remark, the central character of Ida Fink’s short story “Cheerful Zophia” encapsulates the after-effect of the Holocaust on the author’s own life.
+With this trenchant remark, the central character of Ida Fink’s short story “Cheerful Zophia” encapsulates the after-effect of the Holocaust on her own life.
 As a child, Zophia survived the war in solitude and silence, hiding in a barn and scavenging for food under cover of darkness at night.
 Years later, a solitary adult, she lives in studied self-sufficiency and with a discordant cheerfulness that she understands is a “symptom,” presumably of trauma.

 Like the title of her first collection, many of Fink’s works are “scraps of time,” revealing slivers of detail and experience that speak to a complex whole.
-Many of her works isolate moments of realization—of the radical and irretrievable change brought by Nazism, or of the certainty of one’s death.
+Many of her works isolate moments of realization—of the radical and irretrievable change brought by Nazism, or of the certainly of one’s death.
 In “The Garden That Floated Away,” for example, the narrator hallucinates that her family’s yard is drifting off into the air.
 That surreal image symbolizes the end of normal life for Jews, and the difference between what awaits the narrator’s family and her non-Jewish friends and neighbors.
 Similarly, in “The Threshold,” a Jewish teenager finds she can no longer deny the reality her elders have spoken of.
-“A Spring Morning” follows the last hours of a young father who awakens to the sounds of approaching trucks, and realizes appallingly “that he had overslept his life.”
+“A Spring Morning” follows the last hours of a young father who awakens to the sounds of approaching trucks and realizes appallingly “that he had overslept his life.”

 Many of Fink’s narratives focus on intimate moments, revealing the ways in which atrocity insinuates itself into the most private of relationships, such as those between parents and children, siblings, or spouses.
 Her stories reveal the preternatural maturity of children called upon to protect their parents (for example, “Traces” and “The Key Game”), the horrible regrets of parents who cannot save their children despite their best effort (“A Spring Morning,” “Crazy,” and “Description of a Morning”), the guilt of children who survive thanks to their parents protective agency (“Splinter”), the shifting dynamics of sisters shaped by how “Jewish” each looks (The Journey), and other close relationships marked by the encounter with Nazism.

 A recurrent theme is that of youth cut short.
 Many of Fink’s works feature young people who are old enough to understand that they have been horribly cheated.
-No longer children but not yet adults, consciousness of what awaits them, they include a student who laments that she will die without knowing love (“An Afternoon on the Grass”), a girl who worries that she will not live to complete the romance novel she is reading (“Jean Christophe”), a teenager who barters her virginity for a false document she hopes will save her and her mother (“Aryan Papers”), a couple who attempt to find a moment’s joy before they are killed (“Behind the Hedge”).
+No longer children but not yet adults, conscious of what awaits them, they include a student who laments that she will die without knowing love (“An Afternoon on the Grass”), a girl who worries that she will not live to complete the romance novel she is reading (“Jean Christophe”), a teenager who barters her virginity for false document she hopes will save her and her mother (“Aryan Papers”), a couple who attempt to find a moment’s joy before they are killed (“Behind the Hedge”).

 In all of Fink’s work, the seemingly insignificant detail opens up a profound look at complexities of experience, memory, and motivation.
 As Fink excavates what she terms “the ruins of memory,” she brings to the forefront the act of memory itself, and the complicated relationship linking memory, imagination, and language.
-Fragments of the past that resurface in the present, Fink’s writing offers an unflinching and insightful look at wartime experiences and memories.
+Fragments of the past that resurface in the present, Fink’s writing offers an unflinching and insightful look at wartime experiences and post-war memories.
 By turns poignant and tender, grim and sardonic, Fink’s lean and unsentimental prose conveys the profound and lasting effects of the Holocaust.